sphinxlogic/Biograpghy/README.md

 I don't drink Alcholol, Smoke, or do illegal drugs.
 Moral, Loyal, Educated, Computer Science, Music, Swimming and Reading, I am a Moore #1 Irish pedigree. and Heritage activist.
 Microsoft Partner and in Adobe contract.
 Royal Society of the Arts Fellow.
 I don't believe in making a persons heritage extinct only forward and extant.
 I frequently read Burke's Peerage.
 And I also know society is zero sum and will only go to fairs.
 I received straight A's in computer science in college at Tenn Tech and a 3.0 at UVa.
 Recently downloaded my SCO Open Server 5 what used to be MIcrosoft Xenix and wanting to install it on my older desktop

-I resecenly gave a substancal gift to the University of Washignton's Presidents Fund in memory of my mother and father. in hope to maybe someday soon to build thier Spin Operating System.
+I resecenly gave a substancal gift to the University of Washignton's Presidents Fund in memory of my mother and father.
+In hope to maybe someday soon to build thier Spin Operating System.
 'Spin the Black Circle' ---Via Va La Vinyl